How will my Push ads appear to users?

 A/B test creatives.
 Add multiple creatives with different variations to see which perform best so you can optimize for better clickthrough and conversion rates.
 Find out how to add new creatives, and learn best practices and tips for testing and optimizing creatives.

 Test new offers.
-You can run multiple Native Push campaigns, so if there's an offer you think would perform well, give it a try!
-Learn more about creating Native campaigns.
+You can run many verticals on Push traffic, so if there's an offer you think would perform well, give it a try!
+Learn more about creating Push campaigns.